Sunday, April 26, 2009

 Milk Tab Bracelet

-Milk used to come in clear glass bottles delivered early morning on our doorstep.
-Years later, at the store we bought milk in a boxy wax carton with a fold open spout.
+When I was growing up, milk came in clear glass bottles delivered early morning to our doorstep.
+Years later, we bought milk at the store in a boxy wax carton with a fold open spout.
 Now, in the name of sanitation and convenience, milk cartons have been “improved” with plastic safety milk pull-tabs.
 Now, thousands of these ubiquitous tabs are making their way to the landfill.
-It will take thousand of years for them to go away.
+It will take thousands of years for them to decompose and go away.

 To draw attention to this blight, I created a bracelet by looping one loop inside the other and on around until the final one loops into the first one.
-People always take note of my unique jewelry, which gives me the opportunity to talk about plastic and to encourage action about everything, even about milk cartons.
+People always take note of my unique jewelry, which allows me to talk about plastic and encourage action about everything, even about milk cartons.

-When she expressed interested in my bracelet I was thrilled.
-She is also an expert crafts person who makes elaborate bracelets and neck collars.
+When she expressed interest in my bracelet I was thrilled.
+She is also an expert craftsperson who makes elaborate bracelets and neck collars.
 With mutual respect as artisans, we made an exchange.
 I now wear one of her fine beaded bracelets and she now wears my milk-tab bracelet.

 I imagine that when I am telling this story about my amazing experience with the elder Masai woman — she is telling someone about the crazy white woman who came into the village telling stories about recycling plastic? and milk cartons?
-I have to laugh, they subsist milk and blood from cows, probably have never ever seen a milk carton — so I was indeed crazy-talkin’.
+I have to laugh, they subsist milk and blood from cows, might have never even seen a milk carton — so I was indeed crazy-talkin’.